 Second, we ask if our method is still superior if the architectural gap is closed.
 To achieve this, we also compare the proxy task in AoT (time direction) with ours (ordering) under a fairer comparison (using our architecture and RGB input), and show this in the table under ``Ours (AoT proxy)''.
 We conclude that both our architecture and proxy task leads to significant improvements.

-Third, we investigate representation learning for a target task that requires both time and localization: change detection of buildings on satellite images (like \cite{hafner2022urban}).
+Third, we investigate fine-tuning on a target task that requires both time and localization: change detection of buildings (like \cite{hafner2022urban}).
 For each method, we pre-train the encoder on MUDS, freeze it, then train a lightweight head ($3\times$ deconvolutions) on top of the same dataset, and test on unseen sequences.
 To keep this fair, we keep the number of parameters roughly the same across methods.
 The results (Table \ref{tab:compare_Self}, right column) show that our method learns good representations as compared to previous self-supervised methods in localization tasks.